ath31st/management_control_system/README.md

 ### Planned

-- Implement the discount system
+- Implement the discount system (in progress)
 - Integrate Apache Cassandra for logging events from all project modules
 - Collecting and displaying statistics for managers and administrator in the web interface
 - Make a simple but visual web interface for customers (registration, purchases, refunds, viewing purchase history)